 The graduate advisor shall determine the time and place of the examination and will take responsibility for formulating its content.
 The Graduate Committee is responsible for supervising the examination.
-The candidate will be notified of the results by the Vice President for Academic Services.
+The candidate will be notified of the results by the Provost.
 Subsequently, the student may choose to complete a Placement File, which may be obtained in Graduate Records Office located in the Mabee Center for Teaching and Learning (Room 143).